pouriaeslamirad/fcc_Celestial_Bodies_Database/README.md

 All columns named name should be of type VARCHAR

 Each primary key column should follow the naming convention table_name_id.
+For example, the moon table should have a primary key column named moon_id

+Each foreign key column should have the same name as the column it is referencing